-3. Register to volunteer to radio track koalas (conditions apply).
-You’ll see koalas in the wild, and observe their natural behaviour and get to know individual koalas.
-You’ll need to attend a training day to learn the techniques, then join an experienced tracker to fine tune your skills over two more days.
+4. Radio track koalas (conditions apply): You’ll see koalas in the wild, and observe their natural behaviour and get to know individual koalas.
+You’ll need to attend a training day to learn the techniques, then join an experienced tracker to fine tune your skills over at least two more days.
 You’ll also need some previous experience with off-track bushwalking.
 We’d love you take up the challenge and help with this important work!
 We require koala trackers to commit to helping for a minimum of 10 days in a year after they have completed training.

 Photo credit: Molly Hart

 5. Help online: If you can’t join in our fieldwork we often need help with field data entry, website tasks and social media, general administration or specialist tasks – let us know what your skills are!